Dr Jonathan Wilkinson

 Jonathan is a scientist working in the field of cloud microphysics.
-Jonathan is responsible for the development and upgrades made to the microphysics code within the Met Office Unified Model which is used for both climate and weather forecasts.
+Jonathan is responsible for the development and upgrades made to the microphysics code within the Unified Model which is used for both climate and weather forecasts.

 The main focus of Jonathan's work is to improve the warm-rain, mixed-phase and ice microphysical processes within the Unified Model.
 To carry out these tasks, Jonathan uses recently published research, results from Observation Based Research cloud physics and cloud radar and lidar data.

 In order to improve forecasts of drizzle in boundary layer clouds, Jonathan has developed a simple aerosol-cloud interaction for operational NWP forecasts using high-resolution models.
 He is looking to continue this work in collaboration with Leeds University, assisting with the development of a new multi-moment microphysics to see what level of complexity of aerosol-cloud interactions are required for NWP forecasts.

 Jonathan is also interested in the formation of lightning in UK summer thunderstorms and in particular he is interested in why some storms produce lightning while others do not.
 Using the graupel scheme in the Unified Model, Jonathan is investigating the feasibility of producing lightning risk forecasts directly from the model.
 This has led Jonathan to work closely with Reading University to examine the results from their DYMECS project.

 Jonathan also collaborates with Reading University as part of the Cloudnet programme, which evaluates the ability of NWP models to forecast cloud properties, as determined by ground-based radar and lidar.

-Jonathan has been a member of the Parametrizations group since starting at the Met Office in 2007.
+Jonathan has been a member of the Atmospheric Processes and Parametrizations group since starting at the Met Office in 2007.
 Prior to joining the Met Office, Jonathan completed a PhD in evaluating cloud and microphysics parametrizations in numerical models using radar and lidar at Reading University.
 Jonathan also obtained a B Sc in Meteorology from Reading University in 2003 with first-class honours.